-Compassion Globally is working peacefully and collectively to substantially reduce nationwide abuse and sexual violence inflicted upon women and girls.
+Compassion Globally is working peacefully and collectively to substantially reduce Canada-wide abuse and sexual violence inflicted upon women and girls.

-The YWCA head office in Toronto recently advised us that in the year 2015, 460,000 Canadian women or girls were sexually violated.
+The YWCA head office in Toronto recently advised us that in a single year, 460,000 Canadian women or girls were sexually violated.

-Our question is: where is the breaking point where we can actually get the attention of all the leaders in Canada so that they will begin to address this continuing and brutal crisis that is ruining the lives of so many women and girls?
+How we can actually get the attention of all Canada’s leaders — social, political, business and religious — so that they will begin to address this continuing and brutal crisis that is ruining the lives of so many women and girls?

 Only with men and women united together can we begin to substantially reduce this violence and abuse.

 The four words that are important to Compassion Globally are:

 Consensual • Respectful •

 We ask that people use the collective strength of groups that they are members of to challenge political, business and religious leaders to take a stand and commit to making positive changes for women and for girls.